C# Garbage Collector

 Did you find this article valuable?

-Support Sami Mejri by becoming a sponsor.
+Support Simplified Software Engineering by becoming a sponsor.
 Any amount is appreciated!